My Work

 I integrate the psychosocial, social, cultural, behavioural and public health content into research studies, policies, programmes, projects and plans, often from scratch using a multidisciplinary pallet of approaches.

-* integrate social objectives, outputs, impacts, goals and impact analyses;
+* integrate social objectives, goals, outputs, impacts, and impact analyses;

 * design behaviour change models, behaviour change intervention componts or full intervention designs, and behavioural change communication strategies;